-US boy awakes before doctors pull plug
+US boy wakes before doctors pull plug

 Trenton is now going through a slow recovery process.

 "I hit the concrete, and the trailer landed on top of my head.
-After that, I don't remember anything," he told WALA-TV.
+After that, I don't remember anything," he said.

 He still has nerve pain and seizures, and will need surgery to reconnect half of his skull.